modm-io/modm/tools/build_script_generator/cmake/module.md

 - a `modm/repo.cmake` file: configures all required CMake tools with the right settings (also using information from the `modm:build` module) to compile the modm library.
-- a top-level `CMakeLists.txt`: configures CMake to build modm and your application.
+- a top-level BSD-licensed `CMakeLists.txt`: configures CMake to build modm and your application.
-- a top-level `Makefile`: provides a convenience wrapper for calling CMake from the command line.
+- a top-level BSD-licensed `Makefile`: provides a convenience wrapper for calling CMake from the command line.

 This module is intended to be used for integration with IDEs that natively only support CMake.
 It therefore only provides the bare minimum of features to compile